webtretech/nestjs-mailer-react-adapter/README.md

 }
 ```

-## Example
+## Examples

-You can also check the [example folder](./example) in this repository for a working usage example.
+You can also check the [examples folder](./examples) in this repository for a working usage example.

 ## Credits